The Mysteriousness of Marriage; With Illustrations from Drawings by Denis Tegetmeier

 "MARRIAGE IS THE MOTHER OF THE WORLD"

-Limited edition of two sermons by Jeremy Taylor—with modern illustrations by Denis "TEG" Tegetmeier.
-A "presentation copy"—inscribed at Easter for Joanna Gill—with her original bookplate (designed by her father Eric Gill) pasted to the front endpaper.
+Limited edition of two seventeenth-century sermons by Jeremy Taylor — satirized with modern illustrations by Denis "TEG" Tegetmeier.
+A "presentation copy" — inscribed at Easter for Joanna Gill — with her bookplate (designed by her father Eric Gill) on the front endpaper.
+One of only 300 copies printed on watermarked paper.

 Price: $300.00